ChainTerra/BTCLT-Guide/cloutpool.md

         url: 'https://chainterra.github.io/BTCLT-Guide/mining-setup/'
 ---

 Before we get started, we want to make a reiteration on some of the software we are able to run.
-CloutPool works on
+CloutPool works on custom software solutions for mining within the BitClout ecosystem.
+They aim to do that and much more in the future.
+The mining setup we are going to be iterating is both running the regular core node or setting up an entirely custom pool on your own.
+These will be the beginning steps.